 Covered Retiree.
 The term "Covered Retiree" means an employee who has satisfied the rules for eligibility under this Plan.

 Covered Retirement.
-The term "Covered Retirement" means the time at which an employee meets the rules for retirement from the MUSD that would qualify him or her for current or later benefits under this Plan.
+The term "Covered Retirement" means the time at which an employee meets the rules for retirement from the MUSD that would qualify the employee for current or later benefits under this Plan.